 Toys and entertainment were marketed largely as “for boys” or “for girls,” and female representation in pop fiction tended to fall into two camps: the feminine “girly-girl” and the masculine “tomboy.”
 Not only was there minimal overlap between the two archetypes, but in our haste to show girls they didn’t have to be feminine, we wound up vilifying the girly-girl as shallow and two-faced; the natural enemy of the earnest, tough tomboy.

-The Strong Female Character had her roots in this shift, as we began swapping one set of sexist assumptions (all girls are weak) for another (only girls who act like boys are strong).
-Shows like the Sailor Moon dub and Cartoon Network’s The Powerpuff Girls had begun to introduce the concept of “weaponized femininity” (meaning that femme traits could be just as powerful and heroic as masc ones) to Western audiences, but it was a slow process that would take time to gain a proper foothold.
+The Strong Female Character had her roots in this shift, as we began swapping one set of sexist assumptions (“all girls are weak”) for another (“only girls who act like boys are strong”).
+Shows like the Sailor Moon dub and Cartoon Network’s The Powerpuff Girls had begun to introduce the concept of “weaponized femininity” (meaning that femme traits could be just as powerful and heroic as masc ones) to English-speaking audiences, but it was a slow process that would take time to gain a proper foothold.

 And even then, this was all happening almost exclusively with girls in series targeted at girls.
 Shows “for boys” were still largely falling into standard girly-girl/tomboy gendered patterns (if they included active female characters at all).
 And finding positive depictions of male characters who were into “girly stuff” was practically impossible, regardless of demographic.

 Kids were often encouraged to label themselves the same way these fictional characters did, even though real people rarely (if ever) slot perfectly into only having masc- or femme-coded interests.
 As someone who struggled to reconcile her love of basketball, fantasy novels, and cute stuffed animals—who didn’t want to “be a boy” but often felt frustrated or just plain confused about what people said it meant to “be a girl”—I was squarely in this camp.